 Be sure to look for our upcoming events in the calendar as we hope to see you there!

 Pastoral Care is a subcommittee of the Board of Deacons.
-We meet monthly on the first Sunday after the 8:15 service.
+We meet on the first Sunday of each month.
 Our goal is to support, encourage, shepherd, and care for all of the members of the church.
 We continue to help support the Elders and Deacons as they shepherd or “keep in touch” with members of the church.

 Some of the activities the Committee has helped to coordinate in the past include:

 ➢ Meals for those that are sick, just had a baby, or are homebound.

 ➢ Visits to those who are homebound or in the hospital.

 ➢ Care packages to our college students and those serving in the military.